bloomwalletio/bloom-audit/README.md

 **Conclusion**

-The solution acknowledges that while the displayed fiat balance is computed using the raw token amount instead of the rounded value (which is only used for display), this inconsistency does not affect actual transaction processing since the raw token amount is always used as the source of truth.
+While the displayed fiat balance is computed using the raw token amount instead of the rounded value (which is only used for display), this inconsistency does not affect actual transaction processing since the raw token amount is always used as the source of truth.
 A recommended improvement would be to convert the rounded token balance back to a numerical form for fiat conversion to ensure display consistency.
 However, because the raw values govern transaction logic, the issue is deemed low severity, impacting only user display and not fund control.

 ---